-Many of the Issuing Authorities in the State have a Stormwater Ordinance.
+Many of the Local Issuing Authorities in the State have a Stormwater Ordinance.
 The design professional should consult with the LIA before designing the construction plans.
-The Georgia Stormwater Management Manual is available for download off the internet at www.georgiastormwater.com.
+The Georgia Stormwater Management Manual is available for download at www.georgiastormwater.com.

 PLANNING STAGES